ChefSolver

 Cream cheese is a soft, unripened fresh dairy product with a smooth, spreadable texture and a mild, slightly tangy flavor.
-Its density of 0.981 g/ml makes it nearly as heavy as water by volume—a fact that can be counterintuitive given how thick it looks.
-Temperature has a significant effect on how it packs into a measuring cup: cold cream cheese straight from the refrigerator is firm and dense, yielding roughly 245 g per cup; softened or room-temperature cream cheese, which doesn't pack as tightly, measures closer to 225–235 g per cup.
-For baking—cheesecakes, cream frostings, and filled pastries—weight measurement in grams is strongly recommended over volume.
+Its density of 0.981 g/ml makes it nearly as heavy as water by volume.
+Temperature significantly affects packing density: cold cream cheese yields roughly 245 g per cup; softened cream cheese measures closer to 225–235 g.
+For baking—cheesecakes, cream frostings, and filled pastries—weight measurement in grams is strongly recommended.
 At room temperature, 1 tablespoon of cream cheese weighs approximately 14–15 g.

 Quick convert